shattakshi/spam-email-classifier/README.md

-<h1 align="center">📩 Spam Email Classifier — NLP + Machine Learning</h1> <p align="center"> A mid-advanced, beginner-friendly Machine Learning project that classifies emails/messages as <b>Spam</b> or <b>Not Spam</b> using classical NLP techniques and TF-IDF based text vectorization. </p>
+<h1 align="center">📩 Spam Email Classifier</h1> <p align="center"> A clean, structured, and interview-ready NLP + Machine Learning project that classifies SMS/Emails as <b>Spam</b> or <b>Not Spam</b>. </p>
-🚀 Project Overview
+🌟 1.
+Overview

-This project is an end-to-end implementation of a Spam Email Classification system using Python, NLP, and Machine Learning.
+This project is a mid-advanced, beginner-friendly Machine Learning solution built to detect spam messages using:

-It covers:

-Text cleaning & preprocessing
+Natural Language Processing (NLP)

-Feature extraction using TF-IDF
+TF-IDF Vectorization

-Model training & comparison

-Evaluation using Precision, Recall, F1-Score

-Saving/loading ML models

-A simple Streamlit UI for real-time predictions

-The project is intentionally built to be advanced enough to impress, yet realistic for a fresher—so you can explain every part confidently in an interview.

-📂 Folder Structure
+Logistic Regression & Naive Bayes

+Streamlit Web App

+The goal was to create a project that is:
+✔ Professional
+✔ Explainable in interviews
+✔ Neat & structured
+✔ Believable for a fresher
+✔ Strong enough to add to a portfolio

+📁 2.
+Project Structure
 spam-email-classifier/
 │
 ├── data/